 - In the near future, the elites will control the fate of the rest of us at the press of a button.
 Access to water, food, and even sunshine depend on a nation or community’s willingness to send a large proportion of their population into competition against each other for survival.

-Scary Story Prompts
+Scary Story Ideas

 - A young couple moves into a new house in the countryside.
 The house is empty except for an old-fashioned dress in a wardrobe.
 The young woman, packing her stuff away, tries on the dress.
 As soon as she wears it, she starts acting strange.